ColtonSilvaonKnoxKontor/OPL-Game-Compatibility-List/README.md

 # OPL PS2 Game Compatibility List
 This is a github repository that contains updated lists of compatible PS2 games using USB on OPL.
-For HDD/SMB, refer to other sources.
+This project is meant for Japanese titles.
+For HDD/SMB and most western games, refer to other sources.
 To view this list dynamically, you may click the link to the left section of About.

+# Goal
+Because there are many listing in other sites operated by ps2homebrew developers, my only goal is to test out japanese titles, demo,  prototype, and applications.

 # How to add a game list here?
 Add your tested games on REPORTS.md, not here; or you may create an Issue to add game.
 You may use `formatter.cpp`, a c++ program that will automatically format a table data for you with easy to input function.
 These lists follow alphabetical sorting order from first numeric and letter.